 Arik Lifshitz is the CEO of DSA Property Group, which is a real estate holdings firm and parent company of DSA Development and DSA Management Co.
 Inc. Arik is responsible for the coordination and management of all corporate matters.
 DSA’s portfolio predominantly consists of multi-family and mixed use buildings throughout New York City and beyond, with a focus in downtown Manhattan.
 Arik founded DSA Realty Services, a Real Estate brokerage firm in 2007, which merged into City Connections Realty in 2017.
 Arik is a principal of City Connections Realty a 120 agent firm.

-Bruce Brickman is CEO and founder of Brickman, the General Partner in the six Brickman Real Estate Funds, focusing on office in the six large markets.
+Bruce Brickman is CEO and founder of Brickman, the General Partner in the six Brickman Real Estate Funds, focusing on transitional office in the six major markets.
 Brickman has acquired over $5B of real estate since it began in 1993.
 Mr. Brickman has over 30 years of experience in a broad array of real estate investments, including the development, acquisition, and management of office towers, hotels and residential properties.
-In addition to his stewardship of Brickman, he has focused on the office sector – from evaluation of investment opportunities, to relationships with brokers, to the oversight of leasing.
-Additionally, Mr. Brickman supervises the Firm’s relationships with its investment partners.
+In addition to his stewardship of Brickman, Mr. Brickman supervises the Firm’s relationships with its investment partners.

 Mr. Brickman earned a B.A. from Middlebury College and a J.D. from Fordham Law School.